Robert S. Lovett: Career

 Lovett served as counsel for the Houston East & West Texas Railroad from 1884 to 1889.
-He then served as council for the Texas the Pacific from 1891 to 1903.
+He then served as council for Texas and Pacific Railway from 1891 to 1903.

 From 1904 to 1909 Robert S. Lovett was general counsel, and after 1909 president, of the E. H. Harriman system of railroads—the Union Pacific and Southern Pacific.
 In the wake of the Northern Securities Case he was compelled to dissolve the Southern Pacific and Union Pacific merger in 1913.
 In 1914 he accepted directorships in the New York Central and Nickel Plate railroads.
 Consequently, the Lovett family settled into a "Gold Coast" mansion at Locust Valley, New York.
-During World War I he filled important positions in the management of railroads, and was chosen president (1919) and chairman of the Board of Directors (1920) of the Union Pacific System.
+During World War I, he served as commissioner of the priorities committee of the War Industries Board.
+He resigned the role in 1918 and was succeeded by Edwin B. Parker.
+He then joined the Railroad Administration as director of capital expenditures.
+He became president of the Union Pacific in 1919 and served in that role until his appointment as chairman of the board of directors on March 1, 1920.

 Personal life

-In 1890, Lovett married Lavinia Chilton Abercrombie, daughter of lawyer and Texas state senator Leonard A. Abercrombie, granddaughter of Justice William Parish Chilton.
+On October 29, 1890, Lovett married Lavinia Chilton Abercrombie, daughter of lawyer and Texas state senator Leonard A. Abercrombie, granddaughter of Justice William Parish Chilton.
 His wife died in 1928.
 Their only child was noted politician Robert A. Lovett.
+He lived in Candelight.

-Lovett died on July 19, 1932, at the Medical Center in Washington, D.C.
+Lovett died on July 19, 1932, at the Medical Center in Manhattan.